 "Before choosing the people in these roles, consider all the things that they would be responsible for," says Daniel Soo, a senior wealth management advisor with TIAA.
 "Think carefully about whether they have the time and the expertise to handle them.
 It also helps to have a trusted advisor, like TIAA, to provide support along the way."

 2. Who gets my savings and possessions?

-Think about the things you have to share—whether it’s money you’ve saved, your home or heirlooms you’ve collected.
-Passing those on to others can have an emotional, as well as a material, effect on their lives.
-Estate planning provides a way to make sure your possessions are shared the way you intended.
+Think about the things you have to share—whether it's money you've saved, your home, or heirlooms you've collected.
+Estate planning provides a way to make sure your possessions are shared the way you intend.